-Personal, Social & Emotional Development
+Personal, Social and Emotional Development

-We have high expectations of children's behavior, and when necessary will support them to make positive choices.
-The children will be encouraged to take turns and share in order to play alongside one another.
+We have high expectations of children's behaviour and when necessary support the children to make positive choices.
+The children will be encouraged to take turns and share in order to play alongside one another in a harmonious environment.

-Communication & Language
+Communication and Language

 Specific Areas of Learning